luna404/HeRAMS-UserManual/UserGuide_en.md

 ##### Page 2: Infastructure
 The Infrastructure page, displays a descriptive analysis, including:
 -  A map to spot the distribution and number of MoSDs (i.e., health facilities) by type
--  Donut charts to illustrate MoSDs per type and the modality of the building structure (permanent vs. temporary)
+-  Donut charts to illustrate
+	- MoSDs per type
+	- The modality of the building structure (permanent vs. temporary)
 -  A table to illustrate reported accessibility barriers

 <p align="center"><img src="/media/images/HeRAMS_dashboard_infastructure.png" alt="Infastructure" height="300"></img></p>

 ##### Page 3: Condition
 The condition page displays the level of reported damage to MoDS buildings following a standard classification and scale (Not Damaged to Fully Damaged).
 Information is visualised as:
 -	A map to spot the distribution and number of health facilities according to the level of builduing damage (i.e. condition)
--	Donut charts to summarizing the reported level of builduing damage by level of severity and the distribution of MoDS by type.
+-	Donut charts summarizing
+	- The reported level of builduing damage by level of severity
+	- The distribution of MoDS by type
 -	A table to provide the name of the prioritized localities in terms of damage and their main causes

 <p align="center"><img src="/media/images/HeRAMS_dashboard_condition.png" alt="Condition" height="300"></img></p>